Mailbird is a Windows desktop with a Mac build. Epistles is everywhere your inbox already lives

 Where Mailbird wins

-The integrations bundle is the other place Mailbird earns its keep.
+The integrations bundle is where Mailbird earns its keep.
 If having Slack, WhatsApp, Asana, and your task manager docked into the mail window is genuinely how you want to work, Epistles deliberately does not do that.
 We think email is a job worth doing on its own, and we made a different bet.
 Yours might be the right one for you.

 Maturity counts too.
 Mailbird has been in market since 2013.
 We are younger, and there are surface details, edge providers, esoteric IMAP servers, twenty-year-old folder hierarchies, where their years will tell against our months.
 If you find one of those, we want to hear about it.